 The arctic landscape in the winter is stripped down to its basic elemental lines, patterns and shapes of the natural world; a monochromatic wonderland of water in all its manifestations.
 It presents itself to the viewer with extreme and surreal beauty, silent and aloof.
 It is defined by the abstraction of the black lines of nature enveloped in a blanket of whiteness.
 As I wandered around the snow painted mountains and reflective fjords, I became absorbed in the simple act of being; observing and experiencing the wonder of this silent yet powerful landscape.
-This image is one of a series of photographs taken in the arctic region of Norway in the winter of 2019.
+These images were taken in the arctic region of Norway in the winter of 2019.

 These images are photograms that were exposed by the light of the full moon, hence the term "lunagram".
 Using vintage discontinued gelatin silver paper, I created my lunagrams with found plant life collected on some land in the Sierra Foothills of California, where a beautiful year-round creek supports a wide diversity of flora.
 Since the closest city is over 30 minutes away, the light of the full moon was the only illumination that could be detected, which created an ethereal presence on the rich vintage paper that I used.
 These prints were processed using traditional wet darkroom techniques, were toned with selenium and all one of a kind.